 Good question.
-There are several types of deck stain available and each offer different benefits.
+There are several types of deck stains available and each offer different benefits.

 But before you stain a deck, you have to clean and finish the surface properly to ensure the stain will adhere properly.

 Here's a quick run-down on some of the best deck stains and their differences.

 These products go on clear and add minimal to no coloration to the wood.

 They typically contain only a water repellent and sometimes preservatives.
 They don't usually last as long as an alkyd stain that penetrates the wood.